biomechanism/chip8emu/README.md

 simplified and cleaned things up considerably since then.
 Partially it comes for the challenge of just sitting down and figuring the algorithms out myself, and it worked fine, but it was a bit overly complex for something so simple.
-Initially my objective was to only use the actual 4096? bytes of memory, I have since scrapped that and seperated the video memory, and defined it as a multidimensional array for even easier access.
+Initially my objective was to only use the actual 4096? bytes of memory, I have since scrapped that and separated the video memory, and defined it as a multidimensional array for even easier access.
 I’m also using 1 byte per pixel, as opposed to 1 byte per 8 pixels in the original bit packed memory, it makes life a bit (no pun intended) easier.